 As Mohammad Afzal Guru, charged in the December 13, 2001, attack on the Indian Parliament, awaits a final decision on his clemency petition pending before the President and Indian civil society deliberates on the abolition of death penalty, no attention is paid to the human rights implications of the alternative to the death penalty: life imprisonment.

 In countries where death penalty has been abolished, life imprisonment is the maximum punishment for committing the most horrific of crimes.
 In most jurisdictions, however, life imprisonment does not necessarily imply a whole life in prison and lifers may be released after serving a substantial portion of their sentence, based on several mitigating factors.
-However, in a country like India, where death penalty is still in use, it's assumed that being a lesser punishment, life imprisonment is less retributive and more reformative in nature.
+However, in a country like

 When it comes to life imprisonment, there are no set, fully developed international standards.
 But, international human rights law allows the imposition of life sentences only in the most serious crimes and prohibits the use of Life Imprisonment without Parole (LWOP).